 - Removes a painful plica

 For complicated cases, patellofemoral realignment and conservative resurfacing (either biological or prosthetic) may be necessary.

 Some people are born with misshaped kneecaps, or the groove in which the patella must travel is too shallow.
 This can lead to abnormal wear or instability.
 Such conditions may be present in youth, but may not be noticed until adulthood, when aging or excessive activity begins to aggravate the knee.

 Treatment: Exercising can help, but if symptoms continue to be disabling, operative treatments can be used to correct the forces on the kneecap.
 Such operations require the surgeon to have special experience and training.

 Malalignments can involve the whole leg or just the kneecap joint (patellofemoral) portion of the knee.
-Persistent intoeing from birth is often due to internal rotation of the femur bone and contributes to a mal-adaptation growth pattern known as the "malicious mal-alignment syndrome".
-This is characteristically seen in young girls and persists into adult life.
-This is an inherited characteristic between mother and daughter.
+Persistent intoeing from birth is often due to internal rotation of the femur bone and contributes to a maladaptation growth pattern known as "malicious malalignment syndrome."
+This inherited characteristic is often seen in young girls and persists into adult life.

-A plica is a normal fold of tissue within the knee that can cause patellofemoral pain symptoms if aggravated by injury of overuse.
+A plica is a normal fold of tissue within the knee that can cause patellofemoral pain symptoms if aggravated by injury or overuse.
 It is diagnosed by a distinct presence of tenderness along the inside of the kneecap.
-There is often a popping or catching sensation on bending the knee.
+There is often a popping or catching sensation when bending the knee.

 Treatment: Physical therapy, local icing, injection and relative rest most often help.
 Arthroscopic excision of this functionless structure can be a practical and simple remedy for persistent cases.